Private Node Server is a private monitoring location in your local network or data center. You can use private nodes to:

 Click your private node in the list.

-Set Notify on Error? to No and click Submit.
+Set Notify on Error? to Yes and click Submit.

-Private Node Server 2.x runs Ubuntu 14 LTS, and Private Node Server 1.7–1.9 run Debian Linux.
+Private Node Server 2.x runs Ubuntu 14 LTS; earlier versions run Debian Linux.
 The OS is custom-built with all unused services disabled.

 Data is sent as a batch.
-There are a couple of different schedules, but for reporting, it is every 10 minutes.
+There are a couple of different schedules, but for reporting, the schedule is:

 Alerts are triggered locally on the private node, and are sent immediately.